 - How to design your own strategy process, without the need for high-priced consultants

 The masterclass involves 20 hours of instruction.
 The traditional program is delivered over the course of 2.5-days.
 The online version is done via Zoom in five half days spread out over two to three weeks.
 Each participant receives valuable resources to support their learning and practice.
 This includes a copy of Strategic Doing: Ten Skills for Agile Leadership (Wiley, 2019) which debuted as a #1 New Release in six different Amazon categories: Business Management,Strategy and Competitiveness, Strategic Business Management, Business Strategy, Project Management, and Systems and Planning.
 It also appeared on several lists as one a Best Business Books of 2019.

 Participants also receive the Strategic Doing Field Guide and the Strategic Doing Trail Map.
 Both of these items are invaluable tools to support the practice of the discipline.
 Participants also gain access to the Strategic Doing Practitioner Online Resource Library with additional tools, templates, and other resources.
+Those who complete the training receive a digital credential they can use on Linkedin and social media.
 Upon completing of the practitioner training, individuals have everything they need to begin using Strategic Doing right away.

 About Your Instructor